sethmfuller/block-fight/assets/docs/GameDesignDoc.md

 ## Language/environment

-We choose
+We chose
 <a href="http://www.pymunk.org/en/latest/">pymunk</a>
- (a game engine with high-level physics capabilities). pymunk is a built ontop of <a href="https://www.pygame.org/news">pygame</a>
+ (a game engine with high-level physics capabilities). pymunk is built ontop of <a href="https://www.pygame.org/news">pygame</a>